zhalamehdili/ml-churn-prediction/README.md

 ## 1. Overview

 The goal is to identify customers who are likely to stop using the service (churn) by analyzing demographic, usage, and contract data.
-The project started as a Jupyter model training task and evolved into an end-to-end system including API engineering, database integration, analytics, and Docker deployment.
+The project started as a Jupyter model training task and evolved into an end-to-end system including API engineering, database integration, analytics and Docker deployment.

-## 2. What I Did
+## 2. What was implemented

 - Explored and cleaned the Telco dataset (EDA)
 - Trained and compared Logistic Regression and Random Forest models
-- Evaluated models using accuracy, precision, recall, and F1
+- Evaluated models using accuracy, precision, recall and F1
 - Saved the trained model and preprocessing pipeline
 - Built a FastAPI application to serve predictions in real time
 - Integrated PostgreSQL for storing predictions and metadata
-- Added endpoints for health checks, statistics, and prediction history
+- Added endpoints for health checks, statistics and prediction history
 - Implemented automated API tests using pytest
 - Containerized the entire application using Docker and docker-compose
 - Created helper scripts for Docker start, stop, rebuild, and logs